eggpi/eggpi.github.com/citationhunt/wikicite2017/slides.md

 ---

-“The combination of [Citation Needed] templates and the Citation Hunt tool created a really low participation threshold. (...)
-Moreover, these tools **facilitate a behaviour common amongst librarians: chasing information in reference materials** (this is a core part of reference librarian training).”

-<span style="font-size: small">[https://meta.wikimedia.org/wiki/The_Wikipedia_Library/1Lib1Ref/Lessons](https://meta.wikimedia.org/wiki/The_Wikipedia_Library/1Lib1Ref/Lessons)</span>

----

 “We need more **simple, gamified** but substantive models for contributing to Wikipedia. **Citation Hunt was an excellent tool for engaging librarians**, and we have received feedback from librarians that the small action made the biggest